Language Policies in the Philippines during the Spanish Colonization 1996-06-03

 2.1.
 Some Features of the Spanish Colonization

-According to Constantino (1978:29-31), there was the difference in the tactics of colonization between the Spaniards and the other colonizing powers in Southeast Asia.
-In general, the Western powers initially instituted a system of indirect rule through the trading companies.
-Britain and Holland preserved the old ruling class and controlled the masses through them.
-Thus the former ruling class was able to preserve their cultural tradition.
+According to Constantino (1978:29-31), there was the difference in the tactics of colonization between Spain and the other colonizing powers in Southeast Asia.
+In general, the Western powers initially instituted a system of indirect rule through the ruling class of natives.
+Britain and Holland were not so much interested in military conquest as trading and commerce, therefore, they preserved the old ruling class to avoid military confrontation.
+Thus the former ruling class was able to preserve its cultural tradition.
 When the Western powers started to implant direct rule in the 19th century, the level of culture of the colonized people was such that it could no longer be completely obliterated.
 Thus there remains the consistency of history, culture and literature.

-But in the Philippines the Spanish authority controlled directly natives with an assistance of friars.
-No ruling class was allowed to be intermediary between the colonial master and the masses.
-In addition to that, friars stayed in villages and influenced the mentality of natives.
-They urged villagers old practices and customers and systematically destroyed natives’ religious literature or whatever smacked of paganism.
-Thus the identity of Malay people was totally wiped out in the Philippines.
+But in the Philippines the Spanish authorities directly controlled natives with the assistance of the friars.
+No ruling class was allowed to be an intermediary between the colonial master and the masses.
+In addition to that, the friars stayed in villages and influenced the mentality of natives.
+They urged villagers to renounce old practices and customs and systematically destroyed religious literature and whatever smacked of paganism.
+Thus the identity of Filipinos as a Malay people was almost totally wiped out.

-The fall of Granada marked the end of struggles between Christians and Muslims over the Spanish Peninsula.
-During the struggles the government and the missionary closely cooperated to conquer militarily and to spread the Christian faith.
-The cooperation of the Cross and the Sword was established during the time of “Reconquista” and continued after the Spaniards sailed off to conquer vast territories in America and Asia.
-Soldiers arrived in the Philippines, accompanied with the religious orders (friars) whose job was to convert natives, to pacify them and to secure the Spanish rule.
+The fall of Granada marked the end of the struggles between Christians and Muslims over the Spanish Peninsula.
+During the struggles the government and the missionaries closely cooperated to conquer by military might and to spread the Christian faith.
+The consolidation of the Cross and the Sword was established during the time of “Reconquista” and continued after the Spaniards sailed off to conquer vast territories in America and Asia.
+Soldiers arrived in the Philippines, accompanied by the religious orders (friars) whose job was to convert the natives, to pacify them and to secure Spanish rule.

-Friars were, in later days, notorious for their abuse of the power and corrupt and luxurious life-style.
-But the documents in earlier days showed the opposite image, that they were enthusiastic about their obligations.
+The friars were, in later days, notorious for their abuse of power and their corrupt and luxurious life-style.
+But the documents in earlier days showed a contrastive image in which they were enthusiastic about their obligations.
 Alzona (1932: 165-7) praised missionary activities in the 16-17th century and stated, “A perusal of the chronicles written by missionaries reveals the diligence and zeal of the Spaniards in bringing the Faith even to unwilling and hostile people.”
 Earlier missionaries went to remote jungles or Muslim villages in spite of dangers and sacrifices in the performance of their duties.
-They also suffered from hunger, epidemic, tropical weather, terrible road conditions.
-The friars seemed to be driven by any other force but a pursuit of worldly profits.
-We are impressed by the friars because of their self-sacrifice in missionary activities, which was quite different from the counterparts in later days.
+They also suffered from hunger, epidemics, tropical weather, terrible road conditions, etc. The friars seemed to be driven by any other force but the pursuit of worldly profits.
+We are impressed by the earlier friars because of their self-sacrifice in missionary activities, which was quite different from their counterparts in later days.

 2.3.
 Language and Religion

-At the time of the Spanish conquest, inhabitants in the Philippines had not yet met sophisticated religion, only Islam coming to southern parts of islands.
+At the time of the Spanish conquest, inhabitants in the Philippines had not yet met a sophisticated religion, with the exception of Islam coming to the southern parts of the islands.
 Believers of primitive animism were quickly attracted to a new refined and systematized religion, that is, the Catholic doctrine.
-Conversion was so complete that the mentality of the Philippine people was said to shift from Malay-oriented to Western-oriented.
+Conversion was so complete that we might say that the mentality of the Philippine people shifted almost totally from Malay culture-oriented to Western culture-oriented.

 In terms of a missionary language, the friars discussed which language was the most effective for spreading Christianity and which language was the most accurate in conveying the message from the Bible.
-Missionaries might think that they could convey the Christian doctrine more precisely by means of Spanish that indigenous languages.
-But from earlier experience in the Spanish colonies of South and North America, the friars found that the effective way to teach the Christian doctrine was to employ the languages of natives (Bernabe 1987: 10).
+Missionaries might think that they could convey the Christian doctrine more precisely by means of Spanish rather than through indigenous languages.
+But from earlier experience in the Spanish colonies of South and North America, the friars found that the most effective way to teach the Christian doctrine was to employ the languages of the natives (Bernabe 1987: 10).

-In religion, how a sacred name is pronounced was a great concern to the missionary, so the spoken language is often more important than the written language.
-To pronounce the God or other sacred names in different way is tantamount to blasphemy.
-Missionaries found the phonetic scripts of natives (called baybayin) inadequate because they had only three vowels and sometimes only consonants were written, vowel sounds being omitted.
-Consequently, missionaries decided to adopt Roman alphabetical writing system for indigenous languages As we will later discuss, the introduction of the Latin alphabet was one of the contributions of the Spaniards to the Philippine culture.
+In religion, how a sacred name is pronounced is of great concern to clergymen, so the spoken language is often more important than the written language.
+To pronounce the God or other sacred names in a different way is tantamount to blasphemy.
+Missionaries found the phonetic scripts of natives inadequate because they had only three vowels and sometimes only consonants were written.
+Consequently, missionaries decided to adopt the Roman alphabet as a writing system for indigenous languages.

 2.4.
 Alphabet Writing System

-Natives’ scripts called baybayin was probably of Sanskrit or Arabic provenance.
+Natives’ scripts were called baybayin, which was probably of Sanskrit or Arabic provenance.
 Babybayin was reportedly in wide use among the Tagalogs as well as other linguistic groups in the archipelago during the early period of colonization (Rafael, 1988: 44).
 But after the introduction of Romanized letters, baybayin was quickly displaced by romanized phonetic writing among the Christianized natives (Rafael 1988: 45).

 About the significance of alphabetical letters, Alizona (1932:3) gave a favorable assessment, “the introduction of the Latin alphabet was one of the contributions of the Spaniards to the advancement of Philippine civilization.”
-Bernabe (1986:9) presented another view.
-She admitted that the introduction of alphabet made it easier the intake of Western thoughts.
-But she pointed to the fact that Filipinos started to alienate themselves from traditional culture and the original Malay identity.
+Bernabe (1986:9) presented another view, however, in which she admitted that the introduction of alphabet made the intake of Western thoughts easier, but at the same time she pointed to the fact that Filipinos started to alienate themselves from their traditional culture and their original Malay identity.

 2.5.
 Language Problems in the Philippines

-A modern nation has a clear-cut goal for its language policy and establish an organization which will systematically implement policies.
-In the colonial Philippine, the authority gradually realized what was the problem, how it should be done in terms of language problems.
-In a sense the history of language policies was the history of gradual realization of language problems.
+The modern nation has a clear-cut goal for its language policy and has founded an organization which systematically implements policies.
+In colonial Philippine, at first the authorities did not realize what the problem was, or what it should be done in terms of language problems.
+In a sense, the history of language policies was the history of gradual realization of language problems.

-The colonial government had to implement polices in complying with royal decrees.
-They needed to adjust the royal decrees according to the realties in the colony.
-But governors and officials could stay on their position only for a few years due to the policy of homeland.
-Bureaucrats were hesitant to do any policies, because they could not stay enough to know about its task.
+The colonial government should have implemented polices in complying with the royal decrees.
+But governors and high-ranking officials usually could stay on their positions only for a few years due to the rotation policy of the homeland.
+The colonial authorities were hesitant to carry out any policies from a long-term perspective, because they could not stay long enough to know about their outcome.

-We also look into the friars, who were the most influential.
-Only friars were able to speak indigenous languages and they took advantage of their linguistic ability.
+The friars were more influential to language policies than the colonial government.
+Only the friars were able to speak indigenous languages and they took advantage of their linguistic ability.
 They knew clearly that their advantage depended greatly on their position as an intermediary between the colonial government and the natives.
-They did not want their position undermined by teaching Spanish to natives.
+They did not want their position to be undermined by teaching Spanish to the natives.